Planting & Fertilising

 A: The best start you can do for any plant is to mix Garden Mate premium soil conditioner and clay breaker into the bottom of the hole when planting.
 This will break up the subsoil compaction allowing the roots to grow deep into the soil rather than just stay at the surface.

-Then a couple more handfuls around the surface of the soil once planted.
+Then a couple more handfuls around the surface of the soil once planted, to ensure good water penetration.

 A couple of good soaks and the plants will establish quicker and then be less reliant on us to care for them